Officers from U.N. Migration, or IOM, enroll Somalis returning from Libya (AN/Omar Abdisalan)

 June 19, 2018

-(AN) — One of every 110 people worldwide has been forced to leave home because of conflict, war, violence, human rights abuses or persecution.
-In places like Congo, South Sudan and Myanmar, 68.5 million people globally suffered from forced displacement in 2017.
+One of every 110 people worldwide has been forced to leave home because of conflict, war, violence, human rights abuses or persecution, the U.N. reported.

 A popular video game for kids (AN/John Heilprin)